 Our first two reports were created as PowerPoint presentations, displaying two slides per page.
 The 2011-2012 report is in a standard format.

 For the 2012-2013 school year, the Ministry of Education required all Saskatchewan school divisions to follow a standard format for their annual reports.
-The 72-page report below includes our audited financial statements.
+The reports below include our audited financial statements.

 Regular board meetings are held in the third-floor boardroom of our division office at 420 22nd Street East in Saskatoon.